mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 As time passed, however, I realized that graduation and moving to Dallas were actually going to happen.
 I knew that they would, but reality hadn’t struck me as much as it did by the time March rolled around.
 Jonah was going to be doing a summer internship abroad, and he was going to leave in mid-May.
 Neither one of us had talked about how things were going to look once summer began.

 I wanted things to work out.
 I really did.
 I wanted to video call him and look forward to the time we could spend together.
 The times that we’d get to see each other in person would be so precious.
 But again, I knew myself well enough that a long-distance relationship was going to be difficult for me.
-He still had two years of school left, and who knew where he’d end up.
+He still had two years of school left, and who knew where he’d end up after he finished school.
 Plus, a lot could happen in two years.
 Two years ago, I wouldn’t have thought in a million years that I’d date guys.
 Jonah and his ex did long-distance for a time, even though it sounded like Jonah didn’t feel much connection due to the lack of communication.

 That was another reason why I didn’t think things would work out.
 I felt like communication was still off when Jonah and I weren’t in person.
 Considering that he said that he felt a lack of communication from his ex, Jonah should’ve known what he was doing.
 Good communication was something I highly valued too.
 I felt like the level of communication was going to backfire at some point.

 After about a week of painful contemplation, I knew that someone would have to bring up about summer, so I decided to be the one to do it.
-The logical side of me said that things probably weren’t going to work out, but the emotional side really wanted things to work out.
+The logical side of me said that things probably wouldn’t work out, but the emotional side really wanted things to work out.
 I knew that it was best to talk about these kinds of matters in person.
-I texted him that I wanted to talk to him about something in a more private setting the next time I’d see him.
-It depended on what Jonah would say about it.
+I texted him that I wanted to talk in private the next time I’d see him.
+What would happen depended on what Jonah would say about the situation.

-## Section 5
+## Section 6

 March 13, 2024.
 I met Jonah at the library in the evening to do homework.
 “How much stuff do you have tonight?” he asked.